Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Acknowledgement

-\textbf{ Acknowledgements.} I sincerely thank my advisor Mihai S\^{i}rbu for numerous helpful discussions and comments on the topic of this paper as well as his generous support and kind encouragement during my learning and research.
-This work is part of the author's Ph.D. dissertation and is partially supported by National Science Foundation under the award number DMS-0908441. \ \\ \ \\
+I sincerely thank my advisor Mihai S\^{\i }rbu for numerous helpful discussions on the topic of this paper as well as his generous support and kind encouragement during my research.